jimpick/miner.report-website/README.md

-# miner.report-website
+# provider.quest-website

-The code for the website at https://miner.report/
+The code for the website at https://provider.quest/

 Minimal site published to IPFS via Fleek, redirects to ObservableHQ